 Register for this course

-1. Understand the theoretical implications of development while integrating NDT techniques for infant/toddlers
+1. Participants will be able to identify the theoretical implications of development while integrating Neuro-

-4. Understand oral motor anatomy and the affects of postural movement on oral management
+4. Participants will be able to describe oral motor anatomy and the affects of postural movement on oral management

-5. Demonstrate oral motor techniques to increase functional trunk mobility
+5. Participants will be able to demonstrate oral motor techniques to increase functional trunk mobility

 7:30-8 am Check in/registration